Troyciv/PT_ConjugationTrainer_Anki/README.md

 **For continetial portuguese** it is very similar.
 Create the missing cards for tu and vós, then reimport the csv file.
 Be careful about the correct mapping and use `update existing notes`.

-This repository contains:
-* a ready to use Anki deck .apkg file
-* raw data of verb conjugations in various formats: ods,xlsx,csv

 ### Usage